Cart 0

 • Seal up any wooden divots or pre-existing holes in your wood.
 Every spring when female carpenter bees start their search for new homes, they seek out imperfections in wood as ideal places to begin nests.
 In the fall, use wood putty or our Hand Dipped Wooden Corks, specially sized for carpenter bee holes, to cover up nest holes and crevices so that your home is less appealing to these pests in the spring.

 • Repair damage from old carpenter bee nests.
-Fall is the best time to treat carpenter bees’ damage.
-Mating season has ended, and there are fewer bees to contend with.
+Fall is the best time to treat carpenter bee damage.
+Carpenter bee mating season has ended, and there are fewer bees to contend with.
 To make prep easy, we recommend our Total Bee-Fense Kit.
-It includes wooden corks to cover up pre-existing holes and the Bee-Destroyer Stake to remove any debris in nest tunnels.
-The kit can also be used in the spring, and the citrus spray will help protect your outdoor wooden areas that aren't ideal for a nest (e.g., wooden patio furniture).
+It includes wooden corks to cover up preexisting holes, as well as our citrus spray and the Bee-Destroyer Stake to make removing any debris in nest tunnels easy.
+The kit can also be used in the spring, and the citrus spray will help protect your outdoor wooden areas that aren’t ideal for a carpenter bee trap (e.g., wooden patio furniture).

 Carpenter Bee Damage Repair